Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Values limit: 3
 			// Character limit for each value: 12
 			// --
-			// Minimum value for each value: 0 (OFF)
+			// Minimum value for each: 0 (OFF)
-			// Maximum value for each value: 1,000,000 (Highest)
+			// Maximum value for each: 1000000 (Highest)
 			// --
 			// 1st number = Health for killers.
 			// 2nd number = Health for assistants.